-Today’s post takes a closer look at the day when Michigan Legend Captain Horace G. Prettyman ended his three-year captaincy.
+Today’s post takes a closer look at the day when Wolverine legend Horace Prettyman ended his three-year tenure as a Michigan Football captain.
 Horace Greely Prettyman was born on November 8, 1857.
 In my opinion, he is the “most interesting man” in Michigan Football history!”
 The first thing about Prettyman is his name.
 He had one of the most memorable names in the history of Michigan football!

 Horace Prettyman came from Bryan, Ohio to play for the Wolverines in 1882.
 And he played, and he played, and then he played some more.
 After playing “outside” games in 1879, 1880 and 1881, Michigan did not play against any other teams during the 1882 “season.”
 However, Prettyman was listed on the team roster for that season and he is credited with a varsity letter.

 Horace Prettyman played forward on the 1883 football team.
 He also served as the team manager.
 He assisted Team Captain William Olcott and was especially helpful with the logistics of an arduous four game eastern road trip at the end of the season.
 Michigan finished the “eastern” trip with a record of 1 win and 3 losses and finished 2-3-0 overall.